botherder/go-autoruns/README.md

 ## TODO

 - Extend support for other autorun records on Windows.
+- Extend support for other autorun records on Mac.
 - Add support for Linux.
-- Add support for Mac.